Tornado outbreak of June 3–4, 1958: June 4 event

-Wildwood–Wilson–Knapp–Cedar Falls–Colfax, Wisconsin
+Colfax, Wisconsin

-The deadliest tornado of the outbreak was the first member in a family of four intense tornadoes that tracked approximately 90 mi across four counties, its forward speed averaging 52 mi/h.
-The first member of this family began approximately 4.7 mi southwest of Woodville, Wisconsin, at 6:30 p.m.
+This large and violent tornado, the deadliest of the outbreak, was the first member in a family of four intense tornadoes that tracked approximately 90 mi across four counties, its forward speed averaging 52 mi/h.
+The first member of this family began approximately 4.7 mi southwest of Baldwin, Wisconsin, at 6:30 p.m.
 CDT (23:30 UTC).
 As it headed generally eastward or east-northeastward, the tornado claimed three lives: one near Wilson and two more just south of Knapp.
 Entering the northern outskirts of Menomonie, the tornado devastated the small settlement of Cedar Falls, destroying 24 of the 25 homes in that community.
 Four fatalities occurred in or near Cedar Falls, along with several injuries.

-After striking Cedar Falls, the tornado turned more to the northeast, and struck the northwestern side of Colfax.
+After striking Cedar Falls, the tornado turned more to the northeast, and would strike Colfax from the south.
 Eyewitnesses reported two tornadoes: one in northern Colfax and another just south of downtown.
 The latter tornado reportedly hit the southeastern section of Colfax.
 Damage in Colfax alone was estimated at $2 million, and about half of the buildings in town were destroyed.
 "Dozens" of homes were leveled, several of which were swept away, leaving empty foundations behind.
 Farmhouses were leveled east of town as well.
 Cars were picked up and thrown up to 400 yd from WIS 40, one of which was found wrapped around the side of a small steel-and-concrete bridge that collapsed during the tornado.
 Telephone poles were snapped and trees were debarked as well.
 About 432 farms were damaged or destroyed, along with another 1,032 structures.
 Debris was found as far as 75 mi distant, in Sheldon.
-At least 12 people within Colfax, and as many as 15 if persons nearby are included, were killed.
+At least 12 people within Colfax were killed.
+After leaving Colfax to the northeast, the tornado would track for nearly 10 more miles, lifting in Chippewa County around 5 mi west-northwest of Bloomer.

 The Colfax tornado was the first official F5 tornado to strike the state since records were made official in 1950, although the 1899 New Richmond tornado is unofficially considered to be F5 as well.
 The next F5 tornado to strike Wisconsin was on June 8, 1984, when an overnight tornado destroyed Barneveld, killing nine people.
 Tornado researcher Thomas P. Grazulis assigned an F4 rating to the Colfax tornado in his Significant Tornadoes, but subsequently listed the event as an F5 in his supplementary report F5–F6 Tornadoes.

 Non-tornadic effects

 On June 4, 3 to 4 in hail left accumulations of 2 to 4 in southwest of Goehner, Seward County, Nebraska.
+Straight-line winds in Northwest Wisconsin would cause the death of one person in Rice Lake, Wisconsin.